The Infamous Stringdusters: “Toward The Fray” Fall Tour 2022

 Age Limit: All Ages are Welcome

-RAIN OR SHINE; NO REFUNDS; LARGE EVENT PARKING; FREE FOR KIDS UNDER 7
+RAIN OR SHINE; NO REFUNDS; FREE PARKING; FREE FOR KIDS UNDER 7

 Root Down will be serving their delicious twist on Southern Soul food and we’ll have a few rotating food trucks on-site as well!
 There will also be MULTIPLE full bars open for you to enjoy!

 CDC guidelines + band requirements + our venue policies are subject to change daily, so please keep your eyes on https://salvagestation.com/covid-policy/ for updates.
 We do not issue refunds based on our Covid-19 policies and reserve the right to change them at any time.